effectfully/Generic/readme.md

 test = refl
 ```

-There are also generic `elim` in `/Generic/Function/Elim.agda` (the idea is described in [Deriving eliminators of described data types](http://effectfully.blogspot.ru/2016/06/deriving-eliminators-of-described-data.html) and `lookup` in `/Generic/Function/Lookup.agda` (broken currently).
+There are also generic `elim` in [`Function/Elim.agda`](Function/Elim.agda) (the idea is described in [Deriving eliminators of described data types](http://effectfully.blogspot.ru/2016/06/deriving-eliminators-of-described-data.html) and `lookup` in [`Function/Lookup.agda`](Function/Lookup.agda) (broken currently).

-The plan is to define decidable equality over actual data types using reflection and the current decidable equality over described data types.
-Ornaments may or may not appear later.
+The plan is to define decidable equality over regular data types using reflection and the current decidable equality over described data types.
+There is a problem however: it's hard to derive eliminators for regular data types: I can't handle implicits properly (see e.g. [this](https://github.com/agda/agda/issues/2118) issue).
+Currently, a data type and its constructors can be read automatically as well as coercion from a described data type to its regular counterpart, but automatic coercion in the other direction is missing, because of the mentioned issue with implicits (which also doesn't allow to derive data types via `unquoteDecl`).
+And we also need a proof that the latter coercion is an injection to get decidable equality.
+So deriving equality is quite verbose now, see the [`Examples/DeriveEq.agda`](Examples/DeriveEq.agda) module for two examples.

+Ornaments may or may not appear later (a model can be found [here](https://github.com/effectfully/random-stuff/blob/master/Desc/ParamOrn.agda)).